Back to Blog

 Frequently Asked Questions

 Photography and video policies?
-Small, personal cameras and mobile phones are usually permitted for personal use.
-However, professional cameras with detachable lenses, video cameras, and selfie sticks are typically prohibited.
-Always check the Sphere's specific policy closer to the date.
+Generally, small, non-professional cameras and mobile phones are permitted for personal use, but professional photography equipment (cameras with detachable lenses, large lenses) is strictly prohibited.
+Recording video is also usually discouraged or prohibited.
+Always check the Sphere's specific policies closer to the event date, as venues can vary.

 What's the refund policy?
 Refund policies vary by ticket vendor and event.
-Generally, tickets are non-refundable unless the event is canceled or significantly rescheduled.
-For cancellations, full refunds are usually issued.
+Generally, tickets are non-refundable unless the event is cancelled by the artist or venue.
+In cases of cancellation, refunds are typically issued to the original purchaser.
+Rescheduling often means tickets remain valid for the new date.

 ATMs and payment options?
-ATMs are available within the Sphere and surrounding resorts.
-Most vendors inside the venue accept credit and debit cards, but having some cash on hand for smaller purchases or for tipping is always a good idea.
+ATMs are usually available within the Sphere and surrounding resorts.
+Most vendors within the Sphere will accept major credit and debit cards.
+However, it's always a good idea to carry some cash for smaller purchases or in case of any technical issues with card readers.

 Top Tips for Metallica at Sphere